pennersr/django-allauth/docs/providers.rst

     The url of your hosted keycloak server, it must end with ``/auth``.
 For example, you can use: ``https://your.keycloak.server/auth``

+KEYCLOAK_URL_ALT:
+    An alternate url of your hosted keycloak server, it must end with ``/auth``.
+For example, you can use: ``https://your.keycloak.server/auth``

+    This can be used when working with Docker on localhost, with a frontend and a backend hosted in different containers.

 KEYCLOAK_REAML:
     The name of the ``realm`` you want to use.